brettcannon/python-launcher/README.md

-# The Python Launcher for UNIX
+# The Python Launcher for Unix

-An implementation of the `py` command for UNIX-based platforms (with some potential experimentation for good measure 😉)
+An implementation of the `py` command for Unix-based platforms (with some potential experimentation for good measure 😉)

 The goal is to have `py` become the cross-platform command that all Python users